Part 2. How to Manage Your Infrastructure as Code

 Configuration Management Tools

-Each configuration management tool has you write code in a different domain specific language (DSL): for example, with Chef, you write code in a DSL built on top of Ruby; with Puppet, you write code in a custom declarative language specifically designed for Puppet; with Ansible, you write code in a DSL built on top of YAML.
-Once you’ve written the code, most configuration management tools use a mutable infrastructure paradigm, where you have long-running servers that the configuration management tools update (mutate) over and over again, over many years.
+Each configuration management tool has you write code in a different domain specific language (DSL).
+For example, with Chef, you write code in a DSL built on top of Ruby, whereas with Ansible, you write code in a DSL built on top of YAML.
+Once you’ve written the code, most configuration management tools work to update your servers to match the desired state in your code.
 In order to update your servers, configuration management tools rely on the following two items:

 Master servers

-You run one or more master servers (Chef Server, Puppet Server, or Ansible Automation Controller[11]), which are responsible for communicating with the rest of your servers, tracking the state of those servers, and running a reconciliation loop that continuously ensures the configuration of each server matches your desired configuration.
-The master servers also typically provide a central UI and API that you can use to see the state of your servers, perform various operations, and generate reports.
+You run one or more master servers (Chef Server, Puppet Server, or Ansible Automation Controller[6]), which are responsible for communicating with the rest of your servers, tracking the state of those servers, providing a central UI and API to manage those servers, and running a reconciliation loop that continuously ensures the configuration of each server matches your desired configuration.

 Agents

 Chef and Puppet require you to install custom agents (Chef Client and Puppet Agent) on each server, which are responsible for connecting to and authenticating with the master servers.
 You can configure the master servers to either push changes to these agents, or to have the agents pull changes from the master servers.
-Ansible, on the other hand, pushes changes to your servers over SSH, which is pre-installed on most servers by default (you’ll learn more about SSH in Part 7).
+Ansible, on the other hand, pushes changes to your servers over SSH, which is pre-installed on most Linux/Unix servers by default (you’ll learn more about SSH in Part 7).
 Whether you rely on agents or SSH, this leads to a chicken-and-egg problem: in order to be able to configure your servers (with configuration management tools), you first have to configure your servers (install agents or set up SSH authentication).
-Solving this chicken-and-egg problem requires either manual intervention or external tools (e.g., you’ll see an example shortly of how you can use AWS APIs to configure SSH access for Ansible).
+Solving this chicken-and-egg problem usually requires either manual intervention or additional tools.

 The best way to understand configuration management is to see it in action, so let’s go through an example of using Ansible.